 Jacam has composed works for a number of different ensembles worldwide.
 These include a Suite for Symphony Orchestra and Big Band, which was premiered as a part of the Manhattan School of Music’s 90th Anniversary Celebration Concert in New York in October 2007.
 The concert featured Jacam as composer/orchestrator and alto saxophone soloist.
 He has written and/or conducted other works for the William Patterson University Big Band (New Jersey, USA), the Manhattan School of Music Jazz Orchestra (New York, USA), The Mothership Jazz Orchestra (Sydney, Australia), numerous ensembles at the Helsinki Polytechnics Pop and Jazz Conservatory (Finland), the Norwegian Academy of Music in Oslo (Norway Fall-2010), and the Queensland Conservatorium of Music (Brisbane, Australia).

 In addition to performing and composing, Jacam is a very experienced musical educator.
-He has done master classes and clinics at internationally renowned institutions such as the Manhattan School of Music, the William Paterson University (New Jersey), University of Toronto, Mohawk College (Canada) Sydney Conservatorium of Music (Australia, Victorian College of the Arts (Melbourne-Australia), Queensland Conservatorium of Music (Brisbane-Australia), and he currently teaches private saxophone and composition lessons for the New School of Jazz and Contemporary Music.
+He has done lectures, courses, master classes and clinics at internationally renowned institutions such as the Manhattan School of Music (New York, NY), the William Paterson University (Patterson, NJ), the New School of Jazz and Contemporary Music (New York, NY), University of California Davis (Davis, CA), University of Toronto (Canada), Sydney Conservatorium of Music (Sydney, Australia), Victorian College of the Arts (Melbourne, Australia), Queensland Conservatorium of Music (Brisbane, Australia).

 Jacam received his Bachelor degree in Music Performance from the Queensland Conservatorium, Brisbane, Australia in 2000, his Masters degree in jazz composition and arranging at the William Paterson University in New Jersey in 2003, and his Doctor of Musical Arts (DMA) degree from the Manhattan School of Music, New York, in 2007 as one of the first doctorate-level graduates in the field of jazz composition/performance/pedagogy.